victorvalenca/programming-cheatsheet/Scala-fu.md

 <hr>

 ## FizzBuzz
 Two implementations, but they work the same way.
-Big thank you to @Xe for her suggestion to use tuples!
+Big thank you to [Xe](https://github.com/Xe) for her suggestion to use tuples!

 #### My version:
 ```scala